nadinulrich/log_P_prediction/readme.md

-This git repository contains the Supplementary Information to the publication “Exploring chemical datasets with deep learning techniques – the octanol-water partition coefficient dataset as example”:
+This git repository contains the Supplementary Information to the publication “Exploring the octanol-water partition coefficient dataset using deep learning techniques and data augmentation”:

 -	Exporing_chemical_datasets_DNN_log_P.py